andreafabbricatore/andreafabbricatore/README.md

 # 💫 About Me:
-I'm currently working on various AI projects (sorry they are a private repos 🫢).<br>I started coding at the age 11 and over the years fell in love with this art more and more.<br>Check out my repos for some public projects I do in my free time :)
+I'm currently working on various AI projects (sorry they are private repos 🫢).<br>I started coding at the age 11 and over the years fell in love with this art more and more.<br>Check out my repos for some public projects I do in my free time :)

 ## 🌐 Socials: